THInK-Team/think-team.github.io/_members/fahim-shahriar.md

   #scholar: https://scholar.google.com/xxx
   #linked-in: https://www.linkedin.com/in/xxx

-email: email@uci.edu
+email: shahriaf@uci.edu
-start: May 2020
+start: 2025
 end:

 ---
-First Last is a XX in the Department of Electrical Engineering and Computer Science at University of California, Irvine.
+Fahim Shahriar is a Ph.D. student in the Department of Electrical Engineering and Computer Science at the University of California, Irvine.
+His research interests include neuromorphic computing using emerging non-volatile memory technologies, particularly charge trap transistors (CTTs), as well as hardware security, with a focus on physically unclonable functions (PUFs) and obfuscation.

-First received their PhD from the University of...

-The goal of First's research is to...